 - Washi tape (see above) - so we don't stock;

-- Small, complex components of otherwise plastic-free toys we do stock: Nylon bristles in our vegan paintbrushes; lids-with-brushes on our biodegradable nail polishes; electric lamps and velcro in our shadow theatres; magnetic strips on our magnetic wooden puzzles; and carefully-shaped holders for our watercolour pellets;
+- Small, complex components of otherwise plastic-free toys we do stock: Nylon bristles in vegan paintbrushes; lids-with-brushes on biodegradable nail polishes; electric lamps and velcro in shadow theatres; magnetic strips on magnetic wooden puzzles; and the carefully-shaped holders for our watercolour paint tablets;

-Read our next post for how we've gotten to 80% totally plastic-free (20% nearly-plastic-free) in our toyshop.
+Read our "Plastic-Free How" post for how we've gotten to 93% totally plastic-free (7% nearly-plastic-free) in our toyshop.